safaa-alnabulsi/kubernetes-tutorial/README.md

 - apps/v1: allows us to create objects of type [ControllerRevision, StatefulSet]

+- extensions/v1beta1:

 #### kind
 it is the object type.
 Examples:

 - StatefulSet
 - ReplicaController
 - Pod (good fo dev only, rarely used directly in production)
-- Service
+- Service: setup networking in k8s cluster
-- Deployment (good for dev and production)
+- Deployment: pods (good for dev and production)
 - Volume: an object that allows a container to store data at all the pod level
 - Persistent Volume Claim: it's like an ad of options [statically provisioned PV (already created), dynamically provisioned PV (created on the fly)]
   Access Modes:
     - ReadWriteOnce: can be used by a single node
     - ReadOnlyMany: multiple nodes can read from this
     - ReadWriteMany: can be read and written to by many nodes
+- Secret: securely stores a piece of information into a cluster e.g. db password
-- Secret
+- Ingress

 ### Imperative vs. Declarative approach